k-lock/createJS/easelTextFX-0.1/README.md

 # easelTextFX V1

-Textfield Animation Experiment
+TextFX splits a TextField in its string chars - created for every char an TextField instance and added it to the display list.

-Splits a text string in chars and animate it.
+Code Example

 				// setup source textfields with position, style, color and shadow var tf1 = TextFX.createTF("easel", 150, 50, "90px Arial");